Old Cathedral of Lleida: Description

 The cathedral is designed in a transitional style between Romanesque and Gothic.
 It lacks almost any influence of Islamic architecture.
 The floor plan is of a basilica in a Latin cross with a nave and two aisles.
 The tower is octagonal with a central space of five apses.
 The interior was decorated in painted murals and sculpture, much of which is still preserved, but much of which has been despoiled during the War of Spanish Succession.

 The octagonal tower is 12.65 m in diameter at its base, but 9.62 m at the top.
 Its maximum height is 60.00 m and it contains 238 steps.
 A bell named Mònica announces the quarter-hours and one Silvestra announces the hours.
 The bells are of the international Gothic style of the 15th century.

-Star of David, in the cloister of the Old Cathedral of Lleida.

 The cloister is unusually placed in front of the main entrance of the church, and is notable for both its rare opened gallery with views over the city and for its extraordinary size.
 In fact, this cloister has been regarded as one of the largest cloisters in Europe.
 This cloister has 17 ornate Gothic windows, each of them different.
 Among them, one could point out the Muslim window of "the palmtrees" and the central one of the westernmost wing, with a complex decoration which includes both a King David's Star and a Christian cross.